 Ames directs surgery for spinal tumors and spinal deformities at UCSF.
 Co-director of the UCSF Spine Center, he co-directs the high-risk spine service and neuro-spinal disorders program.
-In addition, he directs UCSF's neurosurgical spinal deformity service, which performs more than 200 procedures each year to correct scoliosis (sideways curvature of the spine), kyphosis (curvature of the upper back), flat back syndrome, and chin-on-chest deformity in ankylosing spondylitis (a form of arthritis affecting the spine).
+In addition, he directs UCSF's neurosurgical spinal deformity service, which performs more than 200 procedures each year to correct scoliosis, kyphosis, flat back syndrome, and chin-on-chest deformity in ankylosing spondylitis (a form of arthritis affecting the spine).

 Ames earned his medical degree from the David Geffen School of Medicine at UCLA.
 He completed a residency in neurosurgery at the University of California, San Diego, where he served as chief resident.
 He completed a fellowship in complex spine surgery at the Barrow Neurological Institute.
 He has been at UCSF for 20 years.